How do I use Avira Rescue System?

 Create a bootable USB drive if the infected computer has no optical drive.

-This article explains how to create a USB drive out of the downloaded ISO file..
+This article explains how to create a USB drive out of the downloaded ISO file.

 III.
-Use the Avira Rescue System medium
+Start the computer from the Avira Rescue CD/USB

 Avira Rescue System is based on a customized Ubuntu desktop system and runs on this platform as a standalone application.
 Once the bootable media are created, the infected computer has to be started from the Avira Rescue System.